liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/05-preparing-a-new-liferay-server.markdown

 After you complete the upgrade, re-enable indexing by removing the `.config` file or setting `indexReadOnly="false"`.

-Your new @product-ver@ server is ready for upgrading your database.
+Your new @sharepoint-ver@ server is ready for upgrading your database.